nerdvana-ro/ataxx-tools/viewer-specs.md

 The rankings table should look as follows:

 * Each player should have a row in the table.
+* The information for each player should include
+ * the name;
+ * the number of games played;
-* The information for each player should include the name, the number of points scored in completed games and the sum of piece counts in completed games.
+ * the number of points scored in completed games;
+ * the sum of piece counts in completed games.
 * Players should be sorted in decreasing order by points scored.
 As a tiebreaker, they should be sorted in decreasing order of piece counts.

 The rankings table must NOT include the game currently being viewed until the operator scrolls to the end of the game, at which point the rankings table must update to include the game being viewed.